sanchitv26/Snake-Game/README.md

 - **Demo Link**: If you have a live demo of the game hosted somewhere, include a link to it.
 - **Badges**: You can add badges for build status, license, etc., at the top of your README.

-Feel free to customize any part of this README to better fit your projec
+Feel free to customize any part of this README to better fit your project and personal style!